Twins vs. Cardinals Player Props Betting Odds

-The Minnesota Twins visit the St. Louis Cardinals at Busch Stadium on Wednesday at 7:45 PM ET.
-Those looking to place a player prop wager can find odds on Carlos Correa, Nolan Arenado and others in this matchup.
+Those looking to place a player prop bet can find odds on Carlos Correa, Nolan Arenado and others in the Minnesota Twins-St. Louis Cardinals matchup at Busch Stadium on Thursday at 7:45 PM ET.

 Bet on this matchup or its props with BetMGM!